Medical expert of the article

 - Congenital hypothyroidism.

-Clinically undifferentiated mental retardation is mental retardation, which does not have a specific clinical-psychopathological and somato-neurological picture of the disease.
-This group includes relatively light forms of intellectual insufficiency arising in families characterized by the accumulation of cases of mental retardation and the presence of microsocial conditions conducive to their occurrence.
-A mixed genesis, including a hereditarily deterministic low level of intellectual development and additional exogenous-organic effects in the early stages of ontogenetic development, is possible, which leads to an increase in the manifestations of mental retardation.
+Clinically undifferentiated mental retardation is mental retardation that does not have a specific clinical-psychopathological and somato-neurological picture of the disease.
+This group includes relatively mild forms of intellectual disability that occur in families characterized by the accumulation of cases of mental retardation and the presence of microsocial conditions that contribute to their occurrence.
+Mixed genesis is possible, including a hereditary-determined low level of intellectual development and additional exogenous-organic effects at the early stages of ontogenetic development, which leads to aggravation of the manifestations of mental retardation.

-Many cases of undifferentiated mental retardation, which are mild in their manifestations, are considered in childhood as a retardation of mental development, at an older age as a borderline mental retardation or as an extreme variant of a low intellectual level in biologically valuable individuals.
+Many cases of undifferentiated mental retardation, mild in their manifestations, are considered in childhood as a delay in mental development, in older age as borderline mental retardation or as an extreme version of a low intellectual level in biologically healthy individuals.